mossgreen/mossgreen.github.io/_posts/2018-07-27-Searching-Text-Using-Grep.md

 How to search text in your files in Linux?

+## Terminology

+1. Linux standard input

+    Standard input, often abbreviated `stdin`, is the source of input data for command line programs (i.e., all-text mode programs) on Linux.

-## Why I want to use Linux grep
+## What can I do with Linux grep

-1. I want to search a text in file.
+1. Search a text in file and list the lines
-2. I want to know the files that contains a key word.
+2. List the files that contains a key word
-3. I want to know the key works in the files.

 ## About grep

-`grep` is a powerful file pattern searcher in Linux.
+- `grep` is a powerful file pattern searcher in Linux

-`grep` stands for "global regular expression print".
-It processes text line by line and prints any lines which match a specified pattern.
+- `grep` stands for "global regular expression print"
+- It processes text line by line and prints any lines which match a specified pattern

-It can accept standard input as a parameter.
+- It can accept standard input as a parameter

 ### Install grep

 ```bash
 \$ sudo apt-get install grep         # Debian/Ubuntu
 \$ sudo yum install grep             # RHEL/CentOS/Fedora
 \$ whereis grep                      #/usr/bin/grep
 ```